-Being infertile means not being able to conceive a child.
-Both men and women can be infertile and it may be permanent or temporary.
-Fertility may be limited, making conception challenging, but not impossible, or a person may become completely infertile, making pregnancy impossible.
+Infertility means not being able to conceive a child.
+Both men and women can be infertile temporarily or permanently.
+Fertility may be limited, making conception challenging but not impossible, or a person may become completely infertile, making pregnancy impossible.

 How Cancer Can Cause Infertility